 A firm falls into the Service Provider category if they meet the FCA definition of a Platform Service as a service which:

 (a) involves arranging and safeguarding and administering assets; and

 (b) distributes retail investment products which are offered to retail clients by more than one product provider;

 but is neither:

 (c) solely paid for by adviser charges; nor

 (d) ancillary to the activity of managing investments for the retail client.

 Pension Provider: is a party who is responsible for the provision and administration of a Pension Scheme or if one is appointed for the relevant Pension Scheme, the Pension Administrator.
-The annual fee for this category is £2,000 + VAT.
+This registration is free to all members who currently have an active membership under the above listed categories.
+If you are not currently registered the annual fee for this category is £2,270 +VAT.